rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 The second approach is a form of experimentation.
 Working with _hlint_ (Haskell linter, other static tools that do similar things exist) is lots of fun because I often need to get _a solution_ in and the linter will replace it with a much nicer fused code.

-This jig-saw puzzle approach results very nice and clean programs, is addictive and a lot of fun, but is not commonly used at large.
+This jig-saw puzzle approach results in very clean programs, is addictive and a lot of fun, but is not commonly used at large.

 [^bruteforce]: Not a brute force IO.